 Many of my short stories, chapters from various books, articles written for various publications, and freewrites are found at Gather (that is, until they too decide to go out of business at which time I will once again scrurry and put them all back here again).
 There is some written content at other locations - check the list on the right please.

 I am being dragged into Web 2.0 kicking and screaming -- I just don't see myself right now with time to spend on MySpace™, FaceBook™ and Twitter™ all of the time.
 I do, however, have a page with some content on MySpace™ and Facebook™ and am learning how to use Twitter™ and other Web2.0 tools.
-I even have a blog to answer Scouting and military-related questions as well as to mirror some of the content from the 2010 Centennial National Scout Jamboree.
+I even have a blog to answer Scouting and military-related questions as well as to mirror some of the content from the 2010 Centennial and 2013 National Scout Jamboree.
 The best way to provide feedback is by clicking on the graphic and sending me an email right now.
 Enjoy :)